paulross/PyCppContainers/docs/sphinx/source/performance/performance_roundtrip.rst

 Python Set of ``bytes``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-And a Python set of bytes for different lengths; 2, 16, 128 and 1024 bytes long:
+And a Python set of bytes for different lengths; 16, 128 and 1024 bytes long:

 .. image:: ../plots/images/roundtrip_set_bytes_rate.png
     :height: 300px
     :align: center

-Here is a comparison with a list:
+Here is the time per object compared with a list:

 =============== =================================== =================================== =========== ===================
-Object          Time per object for a set (µs)      Time per object for a list (µs)     Ratio       Notes
+Object          set (µs)                            list (µs)                           Ratio       Notes
 =============== =================================== =================================== =========== ===================
-bytes[2]        0.3                                 0.1                                 x7.5
-bytes[16]       ~0.6                                0.1                                 x15
+bytes[16]       ~0.6                                0.1                                 x6
-bytes[128]      0.6 to 1.5                          0.1                                 x4 to x10
+bytes[128]      0.6 to 1.5                          0.1                                 x6 to x15
 bytes[1024]     1.0 to 5.0                          0.4 to 2                            x2.5
 =============== =================================== =================================== =========== ===================